Italian tourist city bans evening walks to halt overcrowding

 Paolo Gori, president of the business and service sector of Confartigianato Imprese Firenze, a trade association for small and medium businesses which has 8,000 members in the area, called it "absurd."

-"It's not the moment to think about new taxes after 18 months of a pandemic," he told CNN, adding that about a third of his members have either folded in the pandemic, or are close to folding.
+"It's not the moment to think about new taxes after 18 months of a pandemic," he told CNN, adding that about a third ofre his members have either folded in the pandemic, or are close to folding.

 "The hospitality sector is one of the most affected industries -- they're just starting to see light at the end of the tunnel, and here comes this idea of a sandwich tax."